jrandj/redhat/README.md

         timedatectl set-time 22:43:00
         ```

-    * To view a list of timezones:
+    * To view a list of time zones:
         ```shell
         timedatectl list-timezones
         ```

-    * To change the timezone:
+    * To change the time zone:
         ```shell
         timedatectl set-timezone <timezone>
         ```